osmoscraft/tundra/docs/RFC-20220611-conflict-free-sync-algorithm.md

 # Goal

-Create an algorithm that allows conflict-free error-recoverable synchronization between a history-less IndexDB store and a Git branch that is backed by aremote.
+Create an algorithm that allows conflict-free error-recoverable synchronization between a history-less IndexDB store and a Git branch that is backed by a remote.

 1. Git remote is eventually consistent with changes made in IndexDB.
 2. IndexDB is eventually consistent with changes made in Git remote.